Virginia Sorensen: Awards and honors

-Sorensen received two Guggenheim fellowships, one in 1946 to study a tribe of Mexican Indians for her novel The Proper Gods, and one in 1954 to study in Denmark the history of Sanpete Valley's settlers.
-In 1991, she was granted an Honorary Lifetime Membership in the Association for Mormon Letters.
+Sorensen received two Guggenheim fellowships, one in 1946 to study a tribe of Mexican Indians for her novel The Proper Gods, and one in 1954 to study the history of Sanpete Valley's settlers in Denmark.
+She was awarded the 1957 Newbery Medal and a Child Study Award for her children's novel, Miracles on Maple Hill.
+She also won a Child Study Award for her novel Plain Girl.